|Awarding body/institution 頒授機構||Macao Polytechnic Institute|

-One-way communication which mainly employs lectures, tutorials and illustrations is considered to be effective for theories, concepts, and new knowledge related courses.
-Two-way or interactive communication is used in tutorial discussions.
+One-way communication which mostly employs lectures and illustrations is considered to be effective for theories, concepts, or new knowledge.
+Two-way or interactive communication is primarily used in discussions.
 In-class Q&A discussion and quiz, laboratory exercise and coaching are used to build up logical thought and then analytical work.
-These teaching methods are and will be used throughout the programme structure as the instructors see fit in delivering expected outcomes of the programme.
+These teaching methods are and will be used throughout the programme as the instructors see fit in their instruction.

 How will you be assessed? 如何評核

 To ensure effective learning of course materials, students of the Gaming and Recreation Management programme are assessed, in general, on an ongoing basis as they are learning, and will be examined comprehensively at the end of each course.
 Basically, the assessing methodology includes term tests (written or laboratorial), assignments and projects, and final examination (written or laboratorial), depending on individual course requirements.
 Assessments are designed in accordance with the programme goals to achieve certain desirable outcomes as a result of learning under the programme.
-This includes course knowledge, logical thinking and analysis ability, ethics and social obligation, business knowledge, team building knowledge and skills, language and communication skills, contemporary gaming and hospitality knowledge and application skills expected to be possessed by the gaming and hospitality profession.
+This includes course knowledge, logical thinking and analysis ability, ethics and social obligation, business knowledge, team building knowledge and skills, language and communication skills, and contemporary gaming and hospitality knowledge.

 How is the programme structured? 課程架構

 Students, who successfully complete 144 credits of 4 years curriculum for the Gaming and Recreation Management Program, would be entitled to the BBA degree.
 The curriculum includes not only the main business administration courses but also the courses specific to gaming and recreation management.
 The purpose is to integrate the knowledge and skills obtained through theoretical courses, applied courses, internships as well as graduation projects.